Volunteer Handbook – Program Values and Guidelines

 - Upper Back

 Remember to keep in mind the cultural perspective and personal context of touch from the student’s perspective.
-Cultural influences, beliefs and personal history affects a student’s comfort level regarding personal All attendance area schools have a geographic boundary which defines who is.
+Cultural influences, beliefs and personal history affects a student’s comfort level regarding personal boundaries.
 Some children are not inviting of touch and may want more personal space; respect their wishes.
 In general, touch all students in a consistent manner.

 * Special circumstances will arise where touch that exceeds these guidelines will be necessary.
 Special education, nursing and coaching may require additional student contact for the health and hygiene needs of the student.
 Be clear (to yourself and the student) about when, where, why and how you are touching the student.